 Ian was a senior manager in banking with Natwest / RBS for over 30 years.
 He has been a school governor for 17 years and a Chair for ten.
 He is currently the Chair of the Dartmoor Multi Academy Trust and Chair of the National Governors Association.
 Ian is accredited by the National College of Teaching and Learning (NCTL) as a National Leader of Governance (NLG).
 He speaks at national conferences, has regular meetings with government ministers and speaks at all party parliamentary groups on school governance.

-Hazel Fox: Executive Head: Member Appointment: 28 March 2018
+Hazel Fox: Vice CEO, Dartmoor Multi Academy Trust: Member Appointment: 28 March 2018

 Hazel has significant experience of being a Head Teacher in the primary sector in Devon in both a small and large schools.